Living Areas and Residency Policy

 Though not required, juniors and seniors may choose to live on campus, too.
 All housing on LSSU’s campus is within a five-minute walk of all campus facilities, including the dining hall, library, Student Activity Center and Barnes & Noble at Lake Superior State University.

-• Brady Hall – Male residence hall for freshmen.
+• Brady Hall – Residence hall for first-year students.

 • Village – Open to students out of high school 15 months (traditional sophomores and above).